MHCI Capstone Project

 The Student Teams

-Each team is comprised of five to six MHCI students completing their final two semesters.
-Teams are interdisciplinary with students from design, technology and social sciences backgrounds.
+Each team is comprised of four to six MHCI students completing their final two semesters.
+Teams are interdisciplinary, with students from design, technology and social sciences backgrounds.
 Each team is matched with an industry sponsor based on student choice and background at the beginning of the course.
-In the past, certain capstone projects have required more technical expertise than others and when this occurs, faculty do their best to pair a heavier technical team.

 IP, Contracts and Gifts

 Carnegie Mellon University is a non-profit organization.
 Legally our students own the intellectual property they develop in the performance of the course.
 In order to participate in a sponsored project, students are required to sign a non-exclusive, royalty-free license.
-Any additional rights can be negotiated directly with the students at the completion of the project.
-If the company decides to give “a gift,” they forfeit the right to the non-exclusive license.
+Any additional rights by the sponsored company are negotiated directly with the students at the completion of the project.